ckronlage/AID-HS/docs/install_singularity.md

 - You will need **~20GB of space** to install the container
 - The image contains Miniconda 3, HippUnfold v1.1.0, and AID-HS.
 The whole image is ~18GB. .

 Here is the video tutorial demonstrating how to do the singularity installation - [Docker and Singularity Installation of AID-HS Tutorial](https://www.youtube.com/watch?v=RRAET7r05ys&t=11s&ab_channel=MELDproject).
+Note that some part of the installation video are outdated for AID-HS > v1.1.0.
+Please follow the github guidelines for up to date instructions.

 ## Prerequisites